siikheaw/100DaysOfJavaScript/log.md

 ## 01 : June 3, 2025
 ### Restart with Udemy course: The Complete JavaScript Course 2025: From Zero to Expert! by Jonas Schmedtmann.
-Learn 1 - 17 contents.
+Learned content 1 - 17.

 ## 02 : June 4, 2025
 ### Continue the course